epage/cargo-script-mvs/0000-cargo-script.md

 This might also make shell completion of `cargo` noiser than what we have today with third-part plugins.

-> This is deferred and we'll re-evvaluate based on feedback
+> Dispition: Deferred and we'll re-evvaluate based on feedback

 **Alternative 3: `cargo --edition <YEAR>`**